microsoft/Office-Online-Test-Tools-and-Documentation/docs/native/src/testing/testcases.rst

 * Where it refers to "Office", please substitute Word, Excel and PowerPoint app.
 The tests should be re-run against each Office application.
 * Please note the version of the Office app you tested against.
 This information can be found under Settings -> [App] -> Version

+:download: `Report <PartnerTestCasesReport.docx>`.

-.. |Duplicate| image:: /images/PartnerTestCases_Duplicate.png
+.. |Duplicate| image:: ../images/PartnerTestCases_Duplicate.png
     :alt: A screenshot that shows the document actions in Office for iOS.
-.. |ImageProps1| image:: /images/PartnerTestCases_Properties1.png
+.. |ImageProps1| image:: ../images/PartnerTestCases_Properties1.png
     :alt: A screenshot that shows document properties in the Office outspace.
-.. |ImageProps2| image:: /images/PartnerTestCases_Properties2.png
+.. |ImageProps2| image:: ../images/PartnerTestCases_Properties2.png
     :alt: A screenshot that shows the document properties within the opened file.

 -------------------------------------